dlwicksell/nodem/README.md

 You can configure Nodem to function as a [GT.CM][] client, allowing Nodem to connect with a remote database.
-In the `open` method, you can set an `ipAddress`, and/or a `tcpPort` property, and Nodem will set up the environment to connect with a YottaDB/GT.M database on a remote server that already has a GT.CM server running on that address and port.
+In the `open` method, you can set an `ipAddress`, and/or a `tcpPort` property, and Nodem will set up the environment to connect with a YottaDB (or GT.M) database on a remote server that already has a GT.CM server running on that address and port.
 If only `ipAddress` or `tcpPort` is defined, the other one will be set with a default value; 127.0.0.1 for `ipAddress`, or 6789 for `tcpPort`.
 Nodem will then set the $ydb_cm_NODEM (if you are using YottaDB) or $GTCM_NODEM (if you are using GT.M) environment variable, for that Nodem process only, with the address and port you set in the `open` call, e.g.